Champlevé Enamelling with Helen Aitken-Kuhnen | 2 DAYS

 - how to fire and finish their pieces

-This session is suitable for experienced jewellers (or previous participants of JamFactory's level 3 silver jewellery course).
+This session is suitable for students with basic jewellery making skills (or previous participants of JamFactory's level 1 silver jewellery course or higher).
 All required materials are supplied; participants will be supplied with a kit of materials for the workshop but are welcome to bring in an extra sheet of silver or copper to work on specific projects.

 Helen Aitken-Kuhnen is a founding director of Bilk Gallery for Metal and Glass, a contemporary gallery that has been running for 19 years; first in Queanbeyan, then Manuka, and now in Carwoola.